avanish-garg/avanish-garg/readme.md

 ## About Me
 I'm a Computer Science Engineering student (B.Tech, 2022–26) at Acropolis Institute of Technology & Research, Indore.
-Currently working as a Software Engineer Intern at Parmar Academy, where I help build ML-driven ed-tech solutions.
+Currently working as a Software Developer at Syvora Pvt.
+Ltd., where I help build Blockchain & Web3-driven solutions.
 My core interests lie at the intersection of blockchain and machine learning.
 I enjoy creating efficient, scalable solutions and collaborating with developer communities.

 ---